Float (Styles P album): Critical reception

+AllMusic's David Jeffries wrote: "think of it as a conceptual street release made for Styles and/or Scram fans and Float succeeds splendidly".
+Ronald Grant of HipHopDX wrote: "though not his greatest body of work, it places his cunning lyrical skills front and center while showcasing his and Scram Jones' identical ears for quality, bass-heavy production and the fact that gangsters want to have a little fun, too".
 Peter Marrack of Exclaim! gave the album a six out of ten, saying "Float (the Yonkers, NY rapper's sixth studio album) explores new sonic territory, rooted in gangster rap, but branching into more experimental electronic production.
 Jones (who made a name for himself producing for NYC's hardest: Wu-Tang, Immortal Technique, Lloyd Banks) starts bare bones with a sample and then extends the sound outward, filling the body of the track with drums.
-The result isn't groundbreaking, but it's still fresh for Styles."
-Grant Jones of RapReviews gave the album a 4.5 out of 10, saying "What sets Float back the most is Styles P himself, with raps that are predictably hardcore, but devoid of any intelligence or irony.
-The cursed 'seriousitosis' is evident more than ever, which Styles has always flirted with but usually spices up his verses with a threat or claim of superiority that is so ridiculous that it becomes tongue-in-cheek.
-It's the reason he has always been my favourite LOX member, the fact he is SO hardcore that his lifestyle is probably impossible."
+The result isn't groundbreaking, but it's still fresh for Styles".